Soummam River: River valley

 The Soummam valley is named after the river which crosses it.
 It is located in Kabylia, a region of northern Algeria, occupying a wide corridor in the wilaya of Béjaïa.
-The Béni Mansour-Bejaïa line is a regional railway that closely follows this river valley and connects to the national rail network in the municipality of Boudjellil.
+The Béni Mansour–Bejaïa railway is a regional railway that closely follows this river valley and connects to the national rail network in the municipality of Boudjellil.

 Between the Akfadou-Gouraya set in the north, the Biban chain (the historic territory of the Ait Abbas) in the south-east and the Sahel-Djurdjura valley (Tazmalt commune) in the south-west.
 The Soummam valley, which extends from Akbou to Béjaia, appears as a narrow winding corridor 65 km long (inside the wilaya of Béjaïa) over a maximum width of 4 km at El Kseur.

 The slopes particularly to the south, are relatively mild slopes and therefore very developed.
 This area is broken down into small pedological units: the flysch prevails in Akbou, the sandstone is predominant in El Kseur.

 The municipalities of Amizour, El Kseur, Ouzellaguen and Timezrit have vast areas suitable for rich crops such as market gardening and fruit growing.